-To be the provider of choice for “Out-of-Court” dispute resolution services based on the highest standards of Integrity, Trust and Service Excellence.
+To be the provider of choice for out-of-court dispute resolution services based on the highest standards of integrity, trust and service excellence.

-> - To deliver creative, out-of-court dispute resolution approaches in an independent, ethical, timely, confidential and cost effective manner.
+• To deliver creative, out-of-court dispute resolution approaches in an independent, ethical, timely, confidential and cost-effective manner

-> - To foster widespread awareness and adoption of alternative dispute resolution approaches within communities locally, regionally and internationally.
+4. To foster widespread awareness and adoption of alternative dispute resolution approaches within communities locally, regionally and internationally.

-> SERVICES PROVIDED BY THE CENTRE
+SERVICES PROVIDED BY THE CENTRE

 The Centre has trained many professionals from various disciplines and maintains a panel of mediators.
 We match these mediators to cases where their special experience and expertise are most relevant.

 The Centre can provide full administrative support for all matters referred to mediation, including secretarial, accommodation and housekeeping services.
 Disputes may be referred at any stage, before or after the commencement of legal proceedings.

 The Centre recommends the incorporation of ADR clauses into all contracts.
 In the event of a dispute, the parties will be under a contractual obligation to discuss the problem privately and find an amicable solution through ADR.
 This is a good way to manage disputes.
 Where such a clause does not exist, the Centre can assist parties in structuring agreements to govern the conduct of mediation in conflict situations.